L'Auberge espagnole

-An economics graduate student from France, Xavier, spends a year in Barcelona to study.
+In the film, an economics graduate student from France, Xavier, spends a year in Barcelona to study.
 His fellow Erasmus students are from all over Western Europe and have a flatshare.
 They each speak different languages and have different cultural standards.

 The film is told in the first person by Xavier.
 The dialogue is mostly in French, with some English and much Spanish, a little Catalan, Danish, German and Italian.

-It is the first part of the Spanish Apartment trilogy, which continues in the sequels Russian Dolls (2005) and Chinese Puzzle (2013).
+It is the first instalment in the "Spanish Apartment" trilogy, which continues in the sequels Russian Dolls (2005) and Chinese Puzzle (2013).
+A television series sequel to the trilogy Greek Salad was released in 2023.

 Plot

-Xavier (Romain Duris), a 24-year-old student from France, attends the Erasmus programme in Barcelona to further his career, against the wishes of his girlfriend Martine (Audrey Tautou).
-On the flight, Xavier meets a married couple from France, a doctor and his wife.
+Xavier, a 24-year-old economics graduate student from Paris, attends the Erasmus Programme in Barcelona to further his career, against the wishes of his girlfriend Martine.
+On the flight, Xavier meets a married couple from France, a doctor named Jean-Michel and his wife Anne-Sophie.
 They invite him to stay in their home while he looks for somewhere to live.
-Xavier finds a flatshare with students from England, Belgium, Spain, Italy, Germany, and Denmark.
+Xavier eventually finds a flatshare with students from England, Belgium, Spain, Italy, Germany and Denmark.
 The roommates develop a companionship as they struggle with their different languages and cultures.

 Martine visits Xavier and returns disappointed when she realizes things are not the same.
-Xavier begins an affair with the French doctor's wife, using seduction tips learned from Isabelle (Cécile de France), his lesbian roommate from Belgium.
+Xavier begins an affair with Anne-Sophie, using seduction tips learned from Isabelle, his lesbian roommate from Belgium.
 William arrives from England to visit his sister Wendy and creates tension with his abrasive manner and culturally insensitive comments.

-Xavier gets depressed and hallucinates after Martine breaks up with him.
-He seeks the doctor's advice, but the doctor tells Xavier that his wife has confessed everything, and tells him to stop seeing her.
+Xavier becomes depressed and hallucinates after Martine breaks up with him.
+He seeks Jean-Michel's advice, but he tells Xavier that his wife has confessed everything, and tells him to stop seeing her.

-Discord divides the roommates, but they come together to aid Wendy, who was nearly caught by her boyfriend in a romantic encounter with an American.
+Discord divides the roommates, but they come together to aid Wendy, who was nearly caught by her boyfriend Alistair in a sexual encounter with an American man.

 After saying goodbye to his new close friends, Xavier returns to Paris and gets his desired job at the ministry, but realizes that his experiences in Spain have changed him.
 He subsequently runs away on his first day on the job and pursues his dream to become a writer, recounting the story of his experiences in the Auberge Espagnole.
-Towards the end Xavier can be seen getting together with his now ex-girlfriend Martine as well.
+Towards the end, Xavier can be seen getting together with his now ex-girlfriend Martine as well.